 As one of the most important deliverable, the significance of test summary report is immense in software development life cycle (SDLC).
 Prepared after the completion of the testing process, this report consist of all the necessary information related to the process of software testing as well as the results delivered by it.
 Other features of test summary report are:

 A test summary report consists of following information:

-- Project Information: The document offers details about the project, along with a description of its name, its version, product name, date and time, etc.
+Project Information: The document offers details about the project, along with a description of its name, its version, product name, date and time, etc.

-- Test Objective: Another important detail included in the document is the purpose of testing.
+Test Objective: Another important detail included in the document is the purpose of testing.
 Test reports created for different tests define different objective of testing.
 Hence, here the test type and its purpose is defined.
 For example, the purpose of testing for unit testing will be different from that of performance & functional testing.

-- Test Summary: Once the test objective is defined, the team offers a summary of the testing process.
+Test Summary: Once the test objective is defined, the team offers a summary of the testing process.
 This includes details about the number of test cases executed, passed, failed, and blocked along with the comments provided by the testers.

-- Defects: One of the most important information provided in the document/report is details about the defects found by the team during the testing process.
+Defects: One of the most important information provided in the document/report is details about the defects found by the team during the testing process.
 Here, the total number of bugs found by the team, their status, number of bugs open, resolved & closed, as well as their severity & priority is mentioned.

 Format for Test Summary Report:

 Another important aspect of the test summary report that needs our attention is its format/template.
 Standardized by IEEE std 829-1998, the the format of test summary report has eight important parts, wherein crucial details about the process of software testing is described by the concerned member of the team.
 This information is useful for other members of the project as well as the client & concerned stakeholders.
 Therefore, the 8 sections of the format for test summary report are:

 Test Summary Report Identifier: This is a company generated unique number that is allocated to this report, which helps readers and the team members differentiate it from other documents, reports, and deliverables.